MHickey2/Wannabe-Healthy/TESTING.md

 1. Navigate around the site and easily view the type of content available.

-** The Navbar is available on each page of the wbsite, it contains links to all areas in the site.
-There is introductory text on the home page, which clearly indicates the theme of the site, and the type of information that will be available within the site. **
+**The Navbar is available on each page of the wbsite, it contains links to all areas in the site.
+There is introductory text on the home page, which clearly indicates the theme of the site, and the type of information that will be available within the site.**

 2. View a collection of Blogs in the blog Section.

-** The Home page contains a collection of blogs and they are classified in a selection of categories. **
+**The Home page contains a collection of blogs and they are classified in a selection of categories.**

 3. Search the blog section for particular categories or by title content.

-** Above the blogs, there is a search bar where the User can search by category type, or a word within a blog title. **
+**Above the blogs, there is a search bar where the User can search by category type, or a word within a blog title.**

 4. Click on a blog item and view more indepth content of the selected blog.

-** When a User clicks on a blog, they are taken to the post_detail page, where they can see the full details of the Blog on a seperate page. **
+**When a User clicks on a blog, they are taken to the post_detail page, where they can see the full details of the Blog on a seperate page.**

 5. Register for an account to avail of full features of the site.

-** When a User registers on the site, they have access to full functionality within the site.
+**When a User registers on the site, they have access to full functionality within the site.
 They are able to add,edit or delete a blog or recipe.
 They can like/unlike a blog/recipe, They can leave a comment for a blog/recipe.
-They will have their own Profile on the site and they can update the details within this profile. **
+They will have their own Profile on the site and they can update the details within this profile.**

 6. View the number of likes on a blog.

-** Below individual blog posts there is a heart icon and a number which relates to the number of like that the blog has received.
-This can be seen on the home and the post_detail pages. **
+**Below individual blog posts there is a heart icon and a number which relates to the number of like that the blog has received.
+This can be seen on the home and the post_detail pages.**

 7. View comments left for different blogs in the collection.

-** to be completed  **
+**The general User can see comments that have been added to any blog, when not logged in.**

-8. View a collection of Recipes in the Recipe Page.
+1. View a collection of Recipes in the Recipe Page.

-** The Recipes page contains a collection of Recipes and they are classified in a number of categories including Breakfast, Lunch, Dinner, Desserts and Soups/Salad. **
+**The Recipes page contains a collection of Recipes and they are classified in a number of categories including Breakfast, Lunch, Dinner, Desserts and Soups/Salad.**

 9. Search through recipes for particular categories or by name in title.

-** Above the recipes, there is a search bar where the User can search by category type, or a word within a Recipe title. **
+**Above the recipes, there is a search bar where the User can search by category type, or a word within a Recipe title.**

 10. Click on a Recipe to see full details of that recipe.

-** When a User clicks on the 'see detail' button, they are taken to the recipe_detail page, where they can see the full recipe on a seperate page. **
+**When a User clicks on the 'see detail' button, they are taken to the recipe_detail page, where they can see the full recipe on a seperate page.**

 11. View the number of likes on a Recipe.

-** Below individual recipe posts there is a heart icon and a number which relates to the number of like that the recipehas received.
-This can be seen on the home and the recipe_detail pages. **
+**Below individual recipe posts there is a heart icon and a number which relates to the number of like that the recipehas received.
+This can be seen on the home and the recipe_detail pages.**

 12. View any comments left on a Recipe.

-** to be completed **
+**The general User can see comments that have been added to any recipe, when not logged in.**

 <br>